 Async Execution Patterns in OpenSearch ISM and Cross-Cluster Replication

 OpenSearch delegates ISM and CCR execution to the opensearch-job-scheduler plugin.
-The scheduler operates on a configurable polling interval (plugins.index_state_management.job_interval, default 300s), scanning registered policies against index metadata.
-When conditions are satisfied, it enqueues a non-blocking task in the management thread pool.
-Because evaluation and execution are decoupled, there is inherent eventual consistency between trigger satisfaction and actual state transition.
-This design prevents coordination bottlenecks but requires explicit monitoring and retry logic in external automation.
+The scheduler operates on a configurable interval (plugins.index_state_management.job_interval, default 5 minutes), scanning registered policies against index metadata.
+When a condition is satisfied, it enqueues a non-blocking task in the management thread pool.
+Because evaluation and execution are decoupled, there is inherent latency between trigger satisfaction and the actual state transition — the same eventual-consistency property that Threshold Tuning Strategies must account for when sizing rollover boundaries.

 The core execution loop follows a deterministic sequence:

-1. The scheduler polls indices matching policy aliases or index patterns.
+1. The scheduler polls indices matching policy templates or index patterns.

 2. Trigger conditions (size, age, document count, replication lag) are evaluated against current shard metadata.